peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

-to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a Digital Credential over time due to some privacy constraints, in compliance to national privacy regulations.
+to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a Digital Credential over time due to some privacy constraints, in compliance with national privacy regulations.

-TODO: Add an example of national privacy constraints to give reader some intution.
+TODO: Add an example of national privacy constraints to give the reader some intuition.

 In scenarios where the Verifier, Credential Issuer, and OAuth Status List Provider are all part of the same domain or operate within a context where